LinbuduLab/starter-collections/README.md

 ## Getting Started

 - [Use this template](https://github.com/LinbuduLab/starter-collections/generate) and clone it.
-- **Do not run `pnpm install` immediately**, run `pnpm init:workspace` to only install dependencies which is required by CLI.
+- **Do not run `pnpm install` immediately**, run `pnpm init:workspace` to only install dependencies required by CLI.
-- Pick your starters.
+- Pick starters you need for this time.
 - Move on!

 Also, you can use `degit` to clone internal workspace packages directly: